-• Universal Contact Server 8.0 Context Services Services User's Guide, which provides information on the Universal Contact Server database of customer-related, service, and interaction-centric data (current and historical).
+The context services user's guide, available on the Context Services Wiki, which provides information on the Universal Contact Server database of customer-related, service, and interaction-centric data (current and historical).
 Composer's Context Services blocks use this database.